 “We have help from some wonderful people,” one foundation staffer says.
-“Before we opened the clinic, we had Austin Smiles come down and perform cleft-palate surgeries, and now we’re working with vascular and cancer specialists from the United States.
-So, we’re creating a little network there.”
+“Before we even opened the clinic, we had Austin Smiles come down and perform cleft-palate surgeries, and now we’re working with vascular and cancer specialists from all over the world, and we’re helping thousands and thousands of people.
+We’re now the central referral hub for a lot of doctors and other facilities.
+So, we’ve created a little network there.”

 It’s difficult to translate these services into dollar amounts (or cordoba, the currency of Nicaragua), but there is one tangible for Fara Foundation and its ever-expanding clinic: Our dream of bridging international resources with the needs of Nicaraguans became a reality when we opened our doors back in 2010.
 We continue to serve all who pass through those doors.